Endangered and Threatened Pollinators in Maine

 Bombus terricola

-Recognized as a species of concern in Maine
+Species of concern in Maine

 Declining due to habitat fragmentation, pesticides, and disease.